Second-Order Constrained Dynamic Optimization: Introduction

 Our thorough numerical experiments with simple to complex dynamical systems reveal the difference of the algorithms in terms of the quality of solutions, the levels of constraint violation, iterations for convergence, and the sensitivity of the final solutions with respect to initialization.
 The results indicate that DDP frequently shows its capability to find better local minima, whereas SQP generally performs better in satisfying constraints.
 It is also shown that although both DDP and SQP have multiple-shooting formulations that can enjoy informed initial guesses, the SQP variant tends to work more reliably in complex systems.
-Furthermore, our analysis shows that single-shooting DDPs can offer efficient computational complexity, especially when the system is underactuated and the problem has a long time horizon.
-This computational efficiency is one of the main motivations for users to choose DDP in addition to the feedback gains that DDP provides.
+Furthermore, our analysis shows that single-shooting DDPs can offer lower computational complexity, especially when the system is underactuated and the problem has a long time horizon.
+This computational efficiency is one of the main motivations for users to choose DDP.

 We summarize the different methods we discuss in Table \ref{tab:intro_comparison}.
 In the table, { {\fontfamily{phv}\selectfont{Single}}} and { {\fontfamily{phv}\selectfont{Multi.}}} represent the single and multiple shooting formulation. $\checkmark$ and $-$ indicate whether the property is satisfied or not.
 For the satisfaction of the constraints, $\checkmark$ indicates that the constraints may be violated during optimization but eventually satisfied upon convergence.
 In contrast, $\checkmark \checkmark$ means that the trajectory is always feasible even before convergence.